 There are people who you could bet your granny on that they dance tango, like they were bred for it, and then those who will come as a big surprise.
 This is the great thing about tango: you meet so many different personalities.
-For this reason, it is almost impossible to define what tango is, but being brave and all, we’ll give it a go, starting with the dance styles that are different from the traditional Argentine tango.
+For this reason, it is difficult to define what tango is, but being brave and all, we’ll give it a go, starting with the dance styles that are more mainstream and a little different from traditional Argentine tango salón.

 Tango on the screens (small and large)

-You’re probably aware of a few tango scenes from mainstream movies: True Lies, Scent of a Woman, Take the Lead, a recent car advertising (ring any bells?
+You’re probably aware of a few tango scenes from mainstream movies: True Lies, Scent of a Woman or Take the Lead (ring any bells?
 Nope?
 No bells?
 Don’t fret, the links below are here to refresh you memory).

 True Lies: a bit over the top?
 But then again, would you expect Terminator to dance tango?